June-Tree/Godot-Source-Code-Obfuscator/README.md

 <sub>Please provide an absolute path for accuracy</sub>

 2. **Overwrite Original**: You will be asked if you want to overwrite the file/folder provided. **DO NOT SAY _"YES"_ IF THIS IS THE ONLY COPY YOU HAVE**.
 Saying "yes" will overwrite the file, while saying "no" will create a copy and obfuscate that instead.
-This prompt is essentally a guard rail to prevent data loss or irreversible damage.
+This prompt is essentially a guard rail to prevent data loss or irreversible damage.

 3. **Name Length**: Enter the desired length for generated names.
 A number greater than 5 is recommended, and 10 or more is ideal when you have a lot of files, but if you really want to go crazy with it, numbers in the triple or quadruple digits would be fine as well.
 <sub>You can write a 100, and you will get a hundred characters.
 It's a minimum of 1, but there isn't really any maximum .^_^.</sub>